NxPKG/khulnasoft-docs/content/api-shield/security/schema-validation/_index.md

 Schema Validation is available for all API Shield customers.

-Enterprise customers who have not purchased API Shield can preview [API Shield as a non-contract service](https://dash.cloudflare.com/?to=/:account/:zone/security/api-shield) in the Cloudflare dashboard or by contacting your account team.
+Enterprise customers who have not purchased API Shield can preview [API Shield as a non-contract service](https://dash.Khulnasoft.com/?to=/:account/:zone/security/api-shield) in the Khulnasoft dashboard or by contacting your account team.